glott/Video-Map-To-Sector-File/README.md

-# VideoMapToSectorFile
+# Video Map To Sector File
-Converts XML Video Maps to a .sct2 file format.
+Converts XML Video Maps to a text .sct2 file format.